 The applicant will then be contacted to attend an assessment at the relevant “Centro de Valoracion” centre in their own provincial or island capital.
 The whole process can take six months or longer.

 Applying for a disabled parking badge

-There is also an option whereby a disabled parking badge can be issued on humanitarian grounds (‘razones humanitarias’) for one year (renewable) in the event of a severe illness or reduced lifespan, without the need to have the level of incapacity certified.
+There is also an option whereby a disabled parking badge can be issued on humanitarian grounds (‘razones humanitarias’) for one year (renewable) in the event of a severe illness or reduced lifespan, without the need to wait to have the level of incapacity certified.
 A health centre can normally advise on this and issue a certificate to use in the application.
-For more information contact the address above or call the 24 hour Junta de Andalucía information line for disabilities: (0034)900555564 (Spanish).

-Note: All EU citizens have the right to apply for the disabled badge but must have a NIE (foreigners’ identification number), passport from an EU country and must have a record that they are registered on the local census at their town hall (‘empadronado’).
+Note: All registered residents in Spain have the right to apply for the disabled badge but must have a residency identification, passport and must have a record that they are registered on the local census at their town hall (‘empadronado’).
 For details on how to do this, click here.

 To renew a disabled parking badge issued in Spain: Normally this requires filling in the form again in the same process (without needing to certify degree of disability again).

 (As background reading, for readers in the Canary Islands, this following link has a general explanation about assessment of disability and dependency law in a simplified Spanish that may be of interest.
 It may also be of interest to people elsewhere in Spain, as the basis of the law for discapacity is national. http://www.plenainclusioncanarias.org/sites/plenainclusioncanarias.org/files/guia_tramitacion_discapacidad_y_dependencia_lf.pdf)